 Most of the balls used in the beginning of the XX. century were made in Britain and exported to many countries where football became more and more popular.
 These balls were all hand sewn, made of the highest quality leather and always had laces (until the arrival of the „Superball” in the fifties).
 The panel structures were all different but as the first FIFA World Cup was approaching, only two types remained, becoming the most widely used: the 12 panel balls and the T-model balls.

-Picture 1 shows a page of a vintage football equipment catalogue made by the French AA Tunmer & Co. from 1913 where these two new models were already advertised.
-The 12 panel ball on the left hand side was called „Players”, while the other ball on the right hand side was the famous „T-model” that consisted of only 11 panels.
+There is a vintage football equipment catalogue made by the French AA Tunmer & Co. from 1913 where these two new models were already advertised.
+The 12 panel ball was called „Players”, while the other ball was the famous „T-model” that consisted of only 11 panels.
 Both balls were more spherical than their predecessors and immediately became successful and widely used for many decades during the Olympic Games and national competitions.
 No wonder that these two models were later adopted for the first FIFA World Cup in Uruguay as the only balls used in the tournament.

-There was another famous variation of the regular 12 panel balls as seen on Picture 2.
-The name of this ball was „Globe” and it was manufactured by another British company called Cliff’s.
+There was another famous variation of the regular 12 panel balls: the name of this ball was „Globe” and it was manufactured by another British company called Cliff’s.
 The difference between the „Globe” and the above mentioned „Players” is only the roundness of the edges of the 12 identical panels the balls were made of.
 (This set of design was so successful and long lasting that even the 1950 World Cup ball had similar, 12 panel structure, however this new ball was already laceless.)
-As you can see on Picture 3 the final match of the 1928 Olympic Games between Uruguay and Argentina was also played with this classic 12 panel ball, the „Globe”.
+The final match of the 1928 Olympic Games between Uruguay and Argentina was also played with this classic 12 panel ball, the „Globe”.
 This is another official record to prove the success of the 12 panel balls even before the first FIFA World Cup in 1930.

 Overall we can say that both of these balls were the best balls available before the first FIFA World Cup but we could not see two perfectly identical balls if we compare their sphericity.
 The reason is that these balls were not only hand sewn but also inflated by different people, which had a great impact on the sphericity of each and every ball.
 The laces kept the bladder under the skin and inflating the balls was not an easy job.
 Several operations were necessary: loosening the laces and extracting the appendix of the bladder; pumping air into the bladder at the right pressure; bending and tying the appendix with a sharp thread and finally it was absolutely necessary to strongly tie the laces throughout the passages.
 The balls could namely no longer retain their original weight in the wet.

 The success of Uruguay and Argentina brought them all the way to the final again.
 As expected the two nations could not agree which ball to use in the most important game.
 The Belgian referee (John Langenus) remained neutral and did not want to influence the game with his own decision.
 Therefore a compromise was born: they played the first half of the match with the 12 panel ball supported by Argentina and the second half with the T-model ball as the host nation requested.
-As we know from the outcome of the game the role of the used balls became crucial: Argentina won the first half 2:1 with their 12 panel „Tiento” ball but Uruguay came back in the game and finally won it with the T-model ball and became the first World Champions.
-The score being 4:2
+As we know from the outcome of the game the role of the used balls became crucial: Argentina won the first half 2:1 with their 12 panel „Tiento” ball but Uruguay came back in the game scoring 3 goals and finally won 4:2 with the T-model ball and became the first World Champions.

 It is important to mention that there were two T-model balls used in the second half of the final match.
 The first ball had become deflated and had to be replaced.
 One of the T-model balls had 5 rows of laces and it is now kept in the National Football Museum in Manchester.
 The other T-model ball had 7 passages of laces and it was auctioned for 50,000 EUR in Germany in 2004 and now it is kept in the Spanish Football Museum in Madrid.